francisco-rodriguez-cuenca/reinforcement_learning_tracker/0_summaries/empirical_design/EmpiricalDesign.md

     * Then fix them for a larger set of environments
     * Little understanding on how one might choose tuning environments

+### 3.0 Key insights: dealing with hyperparameters

+1. Unthoughtful treatment of hyperparameters leads to bias: acknowledge this bias.
+2. Select hyperparameters in a way that matches the goals of the experiment, rather than treating them as a nuisance
+3. Hyperparameter sweeps are useful to understand algorithms, not as general-purpose mthod to select hyperparameters
+4. Select ranges of hyperparameters mindfully.
+Ensure the range is wide enough and expand if necessary
+5. Be innovative about how to communicate effectively hyperparameter sensitivity.
+Current options include two-dimensional hyperparameter sensitivity curves and all-parameters' violin plots.
+6. It is better to avoid reporting best hyperparameters' performance.
+To many pitfalls and the possibility of tricking yourself about algorithm quality.
+7. Default hyperparameters are not necessarily appropriate and certainly not fair.
+More on chapter 4.